imetech-engineering/uwb-proximity-chat-poc/README.md

 2. Search and install:
    - `ArduinoJson` by Benoit Blanchon

-**Note:** This firmware uses a custom DW3000 driver implementation, so you don't need to install a separate DW3000 library.

 #### 2.2 Configure and Flash Each ESP32

 **For each ESP32 board, repeat these steps:**